owid/sdg-tracker.org/pages/good-health.md

 name: Good Health and Well-Being
 description: >-
   The [UN explains](https://www.un.org/sustainabledevelopment/health/):
-  <q>Significant strides have been made in increasing life expectancy and
-  reducing some of the common killers responsible for child and maternal mortality.</q>
+  _"Significant strides have been made in increasing life expectancy and reducing some of the common killers responsible for child and maternal mortality._

-  <q>Major progress has also been made on increasing access to clean water and
-  sanitation, reducing malaria, tuberculosis, polio and the spread of HIV/AIDS.</q>
+  _Major progress has also been made on increasing access to clean water and sanitation, reducing malaria, tuberculosis, polio and the spread of HIV/AIDS._

-  <q>However, many more efforts are needed to control a wide range of diseases and
-  address many different persistent and emerging health issues.</q>
+  _However, many more efforts are needed to control a wide range of diseases and address many different persistent and emerging health issues."_

   In-depth analysis across a range of health-related topics can be found at the